Leibniz Institute for Plasma Science and Technology

 Fundamental studies currently concern the surface modification by means of non-thermal plasmas at atmospheric pressure as well as the interaction of thermal plasmas with electrodes and walls.
 A unique aspect of the division’s strategy is the systematic linking of sophisticated scientific plasma modelling with spatially and temporally high resolution diagnostic methods for application-relevant issues in the aforementioned topics by using the most modern laboratories for experiments.

 Research Division Plasmas for Environment and Health

-The research division Plasmas for Environment and Health focuses on interdisciplinary topics and uses the synergies of the groups of themes biological surfaces, plasma medicine, decontamination and bioelectrics.
-Atmospheric-pressure plasma sources, like dielectric barrier discharges, jet plasmas, microwave plasmas and microplasmas, represent an essential link and are investigated extensively.
-The close combination of physicists, biologists, chemists, pharmacists and engineers under one heading is unique in the world to date.
+The research area, Plasmas for Environment and Health focuses on interdisciplinary topics and uses the synergies of its three research priorities: Bioactive surfaces, plasma medicine and decontamination.
+The atmospheric pressure plasma sources, such as dielectric barrier discharges, jet plasmas, microwave plasmas, and microplasmas that can be extensively investigated experimentally constitute an essential connecting link in this regard.
+The close cooperation of physicists, biologists, chemists, pharmacists, physicians, and engineers with highly specialized technicians, as well as laboratory specialists is unique worldwide.

 From the Research to the Application, from Idea to Product – Cooperation and Technology Transfer at INP

 The successful regional, national and worldwide cooperation with companies and institutions of all sizes and sectors is particularly important for INP.
 The employees of the institute work in bilateral projects or research clusters together with companies, universities and scientific institutions.
 The institute raises a considerable part of its third-party funds through cooperation with industry.
 In recent years third-party funds of about 4.4 million euro have been raised solely through cooperation with industrial companies.